lukasmwerner/Flask-Api/README.md

 Api class

-Constructor: Requires the app, a route for the docs, the return value of globals(), and an optional name for the api docs title.
+Constructor: Requires the app, and an optional name for the api docs title.

+route: takes a url for the api doc route